1. Which are the main advantages that you find by working remotely?

 2. Do you think you have disadvantages or that you’re missing something by working remotely?

-3. From which cities or countries have you worked since you have become remote?
-Which has been your favorite one?
+3. From which cities or countries have you worked from since you have become a digital nomad?
+Which is your favorite one?

 4. From which type of place do you prefer to work from?
 Coworking spaces, coffee shops or others?
 Do you have any specific place?

-5. Which places would you like to travel to -from where you would enjoy and work from- as a remote worker?
+5. Which places would you like to travel to -from where you would enjoy and work from- as a digital nomad?

 6. What would you say to the companies that don’t believe on hiring employees who work remotely?